Get App

 The Numerological Meaning of 108

 In numerology, 108 symbolises the infinite and eternal Truth.
-At the same time, 108 adds upto 9, which represents the end of a cycle and the start of something new.
-Apart from this, 1, 0, 8 and 9 (their addition) also contribute to the personality traits of an individual in numerology.
+At the same time, 108 adds upto 9, representing the end of a cycle and the start of something new.
+Apart from the above, 1, 0, 8 and 9 (their addition) also contributes to the personality traits of an individual in numerology

-If 1 is prominent in your chart, you’re likely an ambitious self-starter.
+You’re likely an ambitious self-starter if 1 is prominent in your chart.
 Number 1 signifies independence, initiative, and leadership.
-People with 1s are pioneers and innovators, driven to accomplish goals and achieve success.
+People with 1s are innovators, driven to accomplish goals and succeed in life.

 0 represents infinity, wholeness, and limitless potential.
 If 0 is significant in your chart, you’re probably open-minded, tolerant, and spiritual.
-You value peace, harmony and unity.
-You need purpose and meaning to feel fulfilled.
+You value peace, harmony, and unity and need purpose and meaning to feel fulfilled.

 9 symbolises wisdom, compassion, and humanitarianism.
 If 9 recurs in your chart, you’re idealistic and care deeply about humanity.
 Nines make great teachers, healers and leaders working to improve the world.

-It is believed that many Sanskrit poems and mantras were written using this pattern.
-At the same time, the 12 Jyotirlingas of Lord Shiva are also placed in a Fibonacci pattern and are related to the golden ratio, phi = 1.618.
+Moreover, many poets write Sanskrit poems and mantras using this pattern.
+At the same time, they place the 12 Jyotirlingas of Lord Shiva in a Fibonacci pattern, which relates to the golden ratio, phi = 1.618.

-• Mathematically, 108 is a figurate number, meaning it represents a polygon with 108 sides.
+• Mathematically, 108 is a figurate number, representing a polygon with 108 sides.

 • In sacred geometry, the number 108 is connected to the pentagram.
 This means a star in the shape of a pentagram has all its sides made at an angle of 108 degrees.

-• For Hindus, the number 108 also includes cosmic time and space, encapsulating the harmony of the universe.
+• For Hindus, the number 108 also includes cosmic time and space, summing up the harmony of the universe.

 • Overall, for Hindus, the number 108 contains the whole of existence within itself.